 Include a statement such as, “Please note ‘the Government funding is not intended to cover the cost of meals, other consumables, additional hours or additional services.
 To access a funded place, the following charges for additional services, if required, are…’

-It is advised not to make charges for additional services an hourly rate as this could be challenged by parents as being a ‘top up’ fee on the hourly funding rate.
+It is advised not to make charges for additional services as an hourly rate because this could be challenged by parents as being a ‘top up’ fee on the hourly funding rate.
 The Department for Education’s statutory guidance on early education and childcare for local authorities states that providers must not ‘charge parents “top-up” fees (the difference between a provider’s usual fee and the funding they receive from the local authority to deliver free places)’.